 - 1. Push the MENU button on the radio faceplate. - 2.
 Press the Rear VES button on the touchscreen to display the Rear VES Controls.
-If a channel list is displayed, press the HIDE LIST button on the touchscreen to display the Rear VES Controls screen.
+If a channel list is

 3. Press the 1 button on the touchscreen and then press either AUX 1 or AUX 2 in the VES column (depending which AUX input is used).
 To exit press the back arrow button at the top of the touchscreen.